rust-lang/wg-async/src/vision/status_quo/grace_wants_to_integrate_c_api.md

       cannot rewrite entirely from scratch.
 Integrating Rust async code with other languages which might have different mental models can sometimes lead to unidiomatic or unsatisfying code, even if the intent of the code in Rust is clear.
+    * Grace eventually discovered that the problem was best modeled as a stream, rather than as a single future.
+      However, converting a future into a stream was not necessarily something that was obvious for someone with a C/C++ background.
     * Closures and related types can be very hard to write in Rust, and if you are used to being very explicit with your types, tricks such as the `impl` trick above for `Stream`s aren't immediately obvious at first glance.
 * **What are the sources for this story?**